boaworm/story_py/README.md

 # Sample data
 To make it easier to understand, i have put some sample data in the repo.
 Obviously you want to update this according to your own needs.

+# Performance
+Will obviously depend on your GPU

+With an M1 Max, it takes me 15 minutes to generate a new chapter at this point, with around 30kb of background.

+# Sample run